Aristide021/git-when-cli/CONTRIBUTING.md

 ## Code of Conduct
 Please follow standard open-source etiquette: write clear commit messages, be respectful, and include tests for new behavior.

-Thank you for helping improve Temporal Git-Query CLI!
+Thank you for helping improve Git-When CLI!
 We look forward to your contributions.